 Section 3.
 Fiscal Year/Dues.
 The Corporation fiscal year shall be from January 1 up to and including December 31 of each calendar year.
 Membership dues are per fiscal year and are tiered.
 The Membership categories are as follows:

 a.
+Senior Per

-Senior Persons over 60
+Persons over 60

-b.
+- b.
 Individual

-c.
-Business entitled to a free newsletter add.
-Organization entitled to a free newsletter ad e.
-Patron f.
-Benefactor g.
-Lifetime h.
+- c.
+Business

+- d.
+Organization

+- e.
+Patron

+- f.
+Benefactor

+- g.
+Lifetime

+- h.
 Honorary

+- i.
+Household